-Not soon, but the mind-numbing sound does fade out eventually with a screech from the speakers and the fervent piety of the visitors slowly quiets down once their, what only seems like, head-banging is done.
-I have my ears open for a hard rock alert, which I never hear, except in my head.
-They disperse, with overwhelmed sniffles, in different directions and the big iron bell sounds are heard again as other people feel the shudders through them.
-It turns from day to late evening, and the place gets scarce of life in and around it, except for mine.
-Above, I see the painted, carved ceiling; around, the ornate columns; no seats, just a carpet; deity shrines and the sculpted figures of gods and demigods probably, on the walls, whom I fail to recall.
-Someone would know.
-I don’t.
-I admire the exquisite architecture that speaks to me in ways that art does.
+Eventually, the aarti fades out with a screech from the speakers and the fervent piety of the visitors slowly quiets down.
+They scuttle in different directions with overwhelmed sniffles, prasaad and petals in their sweaty palms.
+The big iron bell tolls again as other people feel the shudders through them.
+It turns from day to late evening and the place gets scarce of life in and around it.
+I see the golden, carved ceiling above me, supported by large, ornate columns that pull the eye down to the white marble floor.
+No chairs or benches, just red carpets.
+Shrines and the sculptures of gods and demigods adorn the walls.
+The architecture speaks to me in ways that art does.
 Pleasant.
 Silent.
-They say it is sacred, unassailable.
+They say that this art is sacred, unassailable.
 I wonder what that means.

-A day is what it took from me.
-This building where I’m at.
+A day is what it took from me – this building where I’m at.
 The focus of people’s faith.
 A symbol of hope.
-Of unanswered and irrefutable questions.
-I have a feeling of intellectual falseness as I step out.
-Of verbal imposing, pronouncements and compulsions .
-Of feckless monotony.
-Of unilateral orders.
+I have a feeling of imposition and compulsion as I step out.
+Of ritualistic monotony and unilateral orders.
 What would happen when these temples become obsolete?
 Would anyone visit these places again then?
 I wonder if anyone would take care of the building that once stood tall and confident in belief and holiness.
 What would happen to the big iron bell, the exotic oil lamps, the stone idols, the decorous altars?
 Would anyone come to change the flowers, brownish then?
-What shall people turn to; live by?
-The experience was, let’s just say, satisfactory.
-The place was not worth stopping for, but I did stop there, all the same.
+What would people turn to, live by?
+The experience was significant for it probably put down roots of atheism in my young mind.
+The place was strange but I did stop by here all the same.
 In fact, I often do.

 The weeds have covered the pathway now.
-Dead leaves, barely trampled on, cover the earth, as if hiding something underneath.
-Standing by the porch, I see a shape, a structure, less recognizable with every visit.
-There stands the building, once full of visitors, yellowish, dusty, in the want of color.
-I hear no tolling of bells, no blaring of speakers, chanting of prayers or beating of drums.
-Not even the tiny hand cymbals are heard.
+Dead leaves, barely trampled on, cover the earth, as if hiding something gory underneath.
+Standing by the porch, I see a shape, a structure, less recognisable with every visit.
+There stands the building – once full of visitors – yellowed, dusty, in want of colour.
+I hear no tolling of bells, blaring of speakers, chanting of prayers, or beating of drums.
 I strain my ears.
-No, certainly not.
 Not a sound.
 I step inside, in awkward reverence.
 The bell that gave me shudders is gone.
-If I had to, I would have struck it again.
 The stone idols have barely survived in bits.
-Rest, broken to pieces, then maybe turned to dust and blown away.
 The columns and altars do stand though, but not decorously.
 No oil lamps burn.
 I wonder who would’ve been the last one to see this place for what it was.
-Maybe some lost soul may have hiked here to find its way.
-Or some dubious adult would have brought his children here to touch a stone or two.
-Or someone akin to me, uninformed, tired, yet aware, may have set foot here to see the place he heard, made people wise.
+A lost somebody may have hiked here to find their way.
+Or some dubious adult would have brought their children here to touch a stone or two.
+Or someone like me might’ve set foot here to see the place she heard, made people wise.

-Despite everything, it pleases me to stand here.
-Ill-chosen, the experience makes me reflect on that which was considered wise and holy.
-The silence still reverberates though no sound is heard.
+It pleases me to stand here.
+The silence still reverberates.
 That never goes away, I think.
 I’m still a familiar stranger to this place.
 That won’t too.